Nsayre/nds-docs/guides/Git.rst

    # Create a new branch and switch to it
    $ git switch -c <BRANCH_NAME>

-Once a branch has served its purpose it may be merged into another branch.
-It is good practice to delete a branch after merging since it no longer is necessary due to its changes being integrated with another branch.
+If the purpose of a branch is only to house changes for a feature or fix then likely it will be deleted after merging in order to keep the repo clean.
+However, another strategy is to have a long lived development branch that is never deleted, and instead periodically merged into the main branch.

 .. code-block:: text

-   # Merge branch into main
+   # Merge branch and then delete it:
    $ git switch main
    $ git merge <BRANCH_NAME>
    # Delete local branch
    $ git branch -d <BRANCH_NAME>

 If the branch was never pushed to a remote, then the previous commands will be sufficient to delete it.
-However, it is actually a push command that allows deletion of a remote branch.

 .. code-block:: text

    # Delete remote branch
    $ git push -d <REMOTE> <BRANCH_NAME>

-Even if you delete a remote branch, and other collaborators fetch your changes, the obsolete branch will still exist in their repo until they execute a fetch command with the --prune flag.
+If other collaborators have pulled in your remote branch, then even if you delete it, that obsolete branch will still exist in their repo until they execute a fetch command with the --prune flag.

 .. code-block:: text